Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/_index.en.md

 In most cases this end user will not be authorized to instantiate new instances on behalf of the organisation that owns application B, thus this will fail.
-A way to ensure the application is authorized to perform the instantiation action, is to use the application ownerss credentials instead of the end user's credentials.
+A way to ensure the application is authorized to perform the instantiation action, is to use the application owners credentials instead of the end user's credentials.
-This is acheived by using a Maskinporten integration to generate a token that represents the organisation and adding this token to the requests that application A makes towards application B.
+This is achieved by using a Maskinporten integration to generate a token that represents the organisation and adding this token to the requests that application A makes towards application B.